 I can’t begin to explain how rewarding it is to go to work each day and be surrounded by people with as much passion and excitement for film.
 The Aesthetica Short Film Festival (ASFF) is one of the world’s leading international short film festivals, celebrating independent film from around the world and it really does pride itself on being an outlet for supporting and championing filmmaking.
 The festival takes place each November across the city of York, showcasing over 300 films from both established and emerging filmmakers, along with numerous industry masterclasses, guest programmes, premiere screenings and special events.
 To submit your short this year visit: www.asff.co.uk/submit.
 Entries close 31 May 2018.
 Here’s ASFF 2017 trailer.
 Continue reading →

-Lincoln School of Film & Media 2nd Year students can APPLYfor LSFM Industry Mentoring to start in the next academic year (2018-19).
+Lincoln School of Film & Media 1st & 2nd Year students can APPLYfor LSFM Industry Mentoring to start in the next academic year (2018-19).
 Our superb School-Industry opportunity is for 20 selected undergraduates to be mentored by a professional who volunteer their time from the working world.
-Currently mentors are working in BBC TV, radio, film, audio production, at Hello! magazine, in photography and in multimedia jobs from social media to scriptwriting.
-This call-out is especially for LSFM Level 2 students from animation, audio production, film & television, media production and photography to register their interest.Please download and complete this LSFM_MENTORING(2018-19)-Student-Form by Friday 16th March 2018.
+Currently mentors are working in audio production, TV, radio, film, design at Hello! magazine, in photography and in multimedia jobs from social media to scriptwriting.
+This call-out is for LSFM Level 1 and 2 students from animation, audio production, film & television, media production and photography to register their interest.Please download and complete this LSFM_MENTORING-2018:19-StudentForm by Friday 13th April 2018.
 Please return your form to Louise Lawlor via email: email@example.com.

 Please note: Successful applicants will be informed before your student Summer break.
 If you’re selected as a student-mentee you must be available to attend the 1-hour induction on-campus.
 It’ll be on a Wednesday afternoon from 4pm to 5pm (likely to be between Week 5 and Week 8) in Semester A, 2018-19.Continue reading →